-Larceny is a type of theft in which a person takes possession of property that belongs to someone else without permission.
-For a theft to be considered larceny, the item must be removed from the owner’s presence and control over the item is taken by the offender by holding, selling, or giving the item away.
+Larceny is a type of theft where a person takes possession of property that belongs to someone else without permission.
+For a theft charge to be considered larceny, the item must be removed from the owner’s presence and the offender has taken control over the item by holding, selling or giving the item away.

 If you’ve been accused of larceny, you’ll need to contact an attorney right away.
 An experienced attorney can defend someone accused of grand larceny or petty larceny but it is important to find one who understands the laws of the jurisdiction in which you have been charged.
 Attorneys understand the complexities of the law, which vary from state to state and can help you prepare the best possible defense.
 Otherwise, you could be facing fines and even jail time.